 The one-semester introductory course gives you the basics of data mining and how big data is used, including algorithms, machine learning, genomics, artificial intelligence, and more.

 On the downside, some of the information here can feel a little dated, with some of the course content being published in the early 2000s.

-However, it still gives you the basics of how data is used and analyzed in business, and the general principles that it operates on haven’t changed.
+However, it still gives you the basics of how data is used and analyzed in business (see also our favourite business analyst courses), and the general principles that it operates on haven’t changed.
 For a free course, there’s still a wealth of knowledge that can be learned, so it’s worth spending the time to complete.

 Getting Ahead with Big Data

 The world is changing fast, and there’s no doubt that data science and analytics will play a huge role in all industries and areas.